-The long weekend is upon us, and families around the country are packing up — with a lot of excitement and just a little, well, fear.
+The long weekend is upon us and families around the country are packing up — with a lot of excitement and just a little, well, anxiety.
 After all, traveling with kids can be as exhausting as it is exhilarating.
 “Are we there yet?
-I need to go potty!!!
-When can we eat?”
+More snacks please?
+Potty break!!”

 Jenn Wasko, a fellow HOMER Mom from Houston, loves making costumes with her family.
 She shares her story and also a little inspiration for you if you’re thinking about making your own costume creation, using your child’s passion as a springboard.
 Check out Robot for Halloween in Homer Stories, then read Jenn’s story.
 What crafty character will you and your child make together?